rdev32/rdev32/README.md

 ### Hi there 👋

-- 🔭 I make Discord bots as a hobbie
+- 🔭 I make games in my spare time
 - ⚡ Fun fact I can hold breath up to 2 minutes